 One of my favorite public radio shows features an audience quiz, “Things You Should Have Learned in School Had You Been Paying Attention.”
-I love listening to the show but that quiz stumps me every week.
+I love listening to the show, but that quiz stumps me every week.
 Truth be told, I didn’t pay much attention in school because I was eager to get on with real life.
 What did I need math for?
-I had an adding machine.
+I had a calculator.
 Why should I waste time reading when I could watch a movie?

 Maybe you’re like me and you didn’t pay as much attention as you should have.
 Maybe you had to drop out of school for financial reasons.
 Or, maybe you’ve forgotten what you learned a long time ago.
 Fortunately, as senior citizens we have the luxury of leisure time to make up for our educational shortcomings.
 And for those of us living on the cheap, we don’t have to pay full-price for anything — not even for a good education.

 With more than 100 locations, the Bernard Osher Foundation is perhaps the largest provider of low-cost education to senior citizens.
 Its Osher Lifelong Learning Institutes program offers courses tailored to the needs of students over 50.
-At Northwestern University, seniors enrolled in the Osher Lifelong Learning Institute program pay an annual fee of $150 to $550 for serious courses in neuroscience, foreign affairs and poetry, as well as some not-so-serious classes on jazz and movie appreciation.
+At Northwestern University, seniors enrolled in the Osher Lifelong Learning Institute program pay an annual fee for serious courses in neuroscience, foreign affairs and poetry, as well as some not-so-serious classes on jazz and movie appreciation.
 You can find a list of participating colleges and universities here.